The Hidden Fees of AMS Platforms That Might Surprise You

 Centralized Data Is the Backbone of Member Record-Keeping

-Associations and nonprofits gather member data from multiple points: signups, payments, surveys, and event registrations.
+Associations, chambers of commerce, and nonprofits gather member data from multiple points: signups, payments, surveys, and event registrations.
 Without a single location to store and maintain that data, teams can spend extra time reconciling records and responding to member requests.

 Segmented Communication Made Easy

-• Target members by interest or participation
+• Target Members by Interest or Participation

 For example, you might send program updates to members who attended a specific workshop or expressed interest in advocacy efforts.
 This ensures that communications match their demonstrated priorities and increases the likelihood of engagement.